laxmikalyan91/codingchallenge/README.md

 6. After running the above command wait for Walmart Ticket Service Application to start on port 8080 you should see the below
 ![alttext](https://github.com/laxmikalyan91/codingchallenge/blob/master/images/Walmart%20Ticket%20Service%20Application%20Start.png)

-7.There are two ways you can run this project
+7. There are two ways you can run this project
 * Command line using Curl
 * Using an IDE.
 I used Intellij Idea here.

 8. Now you can test the endpoints.There are two ways you can test this project.
 * Using postman
 * Command line using Curl